steryu/library/README.md

 The most complicated part was the memory management.
 The function dynamically allocates memory for each line of input that it reads.
 And to avoid memory leaks, it is important to free this memory after it is no longer needed.
 To do this you use the free function a lot, this takes a pointer to a string buffer that was previously allocated, and frees the memory associated with that buffer.

-My own `get_next_line` is a bit complicated to follow because of the unnesasry use of dubble pointers, I hope to simplify the code in the future.
+My own `get_next_line` is a bit complicated to follow because of the unnessasry use of dubble pointers, I hope to simplify the code in the future.